 Education about Gentrification:

-- Attend and voice concerns and suggestion at NPU meetings
+- Attend and voice concerns and suggestion at NPU meetings and community events

 - Hold developers and politicians accountable ensuring that development projects include everyone including the poor and the disenfranchised

-- Spoke out at City Hall and talk one on one with Council members about the concerns of the people
+- Spoke out at City Hall and talk one-on=one with Council members about the concerns of the people

 - Addressed projects that do not consider everyone like, The Proctor Creek Project, Gulch Re-development, and other development projects across the city.